 We have also developed an infrastructure to enable citation of the "published" workflows within the context of scholarly communication.
 This involves formally publishing the OAI-ORE aggregation of a workflow in the "Published" workflows store, using the Digital Object Identifier (DOI) (see Figure 4).
 A key aspect of this citation infrastructure is a "data publishing" function incorporated within the ACRID Linked Workflows Server that is accessible through a secure, user-friendly and intuitive web interface.
-This enables taking a snapshot of a workflow to be published from the "Live" workflows store and storing it in the "Published" workflows store (see Figure 4) in order to preserve the integrity of both the contents and the format of a published workflow.
-In addition, unique URIs are assigned to the workflows to be published in order to distinctly identify a workflow and the format in which it has been published.
+This enables taking a snapshot of a workflow to be published from the "Live" workflows store and storing it in the "Published" workflows store (see Figure 4) in order to preserve the integrity of both the contents and the format of a published in order to distinctly identify a workflow and the format in which it has been published.